will093/will093.github.io/_posts/2019-09-13-javascript-pure-functions.md

 }
 ```

-The reason this is a pure function is that the return value of a call to this function is determined entirely by the arguments with which it is called, and it doesn't modify any variables outside of the function.
+The reason this is a pure function is that the return value of a call to this function is determined entirely by the arguments with which it is called, and it doesn't modify any non-local state.

+Note that by non-local state, I mean anything other than state stored in local variables which are declared within the function - eg. `window`, `this` and variables declared outside the scope of the function are all non-local state.

 In contrast, take a look at the following function: